 Worries about water quality developed as a topic in surveying during the 1970s; prior polling on drinking water was more worried about fluoridation than contamination.
 About 32% of the general population in a 1973 Gallup poll said that contamination of drinking water was an extraordinary danger to the safety of their own water supply, and 35% fairly a threat.
 Simply 26% thought it was not a threat by any stretch of the imagination.

 Many Americans kept on showing hesitations about the quality of U.S. water supplies through the 1980s and 1990s.
 In a 1986 Roper survey, 29% of Americans said they had the motivation to accept their own water supply was contaminated.
-Likewise, in a 1998 Gallup/CNN/USA Today survey, 30% of the public said they thought their home tap water was not safe to drink.
+Likewise, in a 1998 Gallup/CNN/USA Today survey, 30% of the public said they thought their home tap water was unsafe to drink.

 In Gallup surveys since 1990, larger parts of Americans have said that they actually stress over contamination of drinking water a lot.
-The extents saying they stress an extraordinary deal decreased from 2000 to 2015, while those saying they stressed just a little or not in any way expanded to almost a quarter.
+The extent saying they stress an extraordinary deal decreased from 2000 to 2015, while those saying they stressed just a little or not in any way expanded to almost a quarter.
 Nonetheless, the 55% saying in 2015 that they stressed a lot over drinking water was higher than the extents who said the equivalent regarding air pollution (38%) or global warming (32%).

-Other report findings are indicated below
+Other report findings are indicated below.

 - While the media, government, and, in particular, water companies are right now the best sources of tap water information, they are considered to some degree less credible than environmental or other public intrigue groups and specialists or other health care providers.